Executive Director, Josiah Quincy Orchestra Program

-Boston-based musician and educator, Christopher Schroeder is a catalyst for social change through music.
-As an experienced conductor and trumpeter, he connects and inspires musicians of all ages to achieve their highest level of musicianship, while instilling character traits that transcend rehearsal and performance spaces.
-As a nationally recognized speaker, Schroeder works with educators and conductors on building classroom culture, refining rehearsal techniques, strategic program development and music and arts-infused curriculum design.
+As an experienced conductor and trumpeter, Schroeder connects and inspires musicians of all ages to achieve their highest level of musicianship, while instilling character traits that transcend rehearsal and performance spaces.
+As a nationally-recognized speaker and consultant, he works together with arts leaders and educators on organizational strategy, program development/implementation, interdisciplinary curriculum design, and community engagement.

 Student-driven composition projects increase engagement, inclusion, and creativity in any classroom and rehearsal.
 It also provides an opportunity to engage in thoughtful discussions around social issues and equip your students with tools to express their emotions and raise awareness around issues that are important to them.
 Participants are asked to bring their own instrument and voice and be ready to make original music with fellow neighbors.